(Disclosure: Some of the links below may be affiliate links)

 Zak and Neon are two good Swiss Digital bank accounts.
 This is because they are both entirely digital and accessible through mobile applications.

-On top of the usual banking features, Zak has several extra features that you can use with other Zak users.
+On top of the usual banking features, Zak has several extra features you can use with other Zak users.
 For instance, you can send money directly to any other user of Zak.
 You can also manage a budget with several other users.
 It is an excellent feature if you know other users.

 For more information on this bank account, you can read my full review of Zak.

 Neon was one of the first Swiss digital bank accounts.
 Neon is entirely digital.
 There are no offices where you can do operations.
 It is fully mobile in that there are no online applications either.

 Neon is not a bank.
 They do not have a bank license of their own.
 Another bank does not back Neon.
 However, your money is held in the Hypothekarbank Lenzburg Bank, another reputable Swiss Bank.
 It means you are protected as if your money was in any other large bank.